DamienReichhart/BackTrade/documentation/api.md

 ## CORS

-The server must allow requests from the Angular frontend running on https://backtrade.damien-reichhart.fr.
+The server must allow requests from the react frontend running on https://backtrade.damien-reichhart.fr.

 Required CORS configuration :